UPPMAX/programming_formalisms/docs/pair_programming/README.md

     alone [Williams & Kessler, 2000], however,
     this is only 41 respondents
-- what is for sure: it works great with recommended teaching practices, e.g. grouping up learners (with the optimal group size of 2) is effective [Hattie, 2012][Schwartz & Gurung, 2012] and indeed the Programming Formalisms learners like it [as they write in the retrospective](../../retrospectives/2023_autumn/retrospectives_result_day_5.md)
+- what is for sure: it works great with recommended teaching practices, e.g. grouping up learners is effective [Hattie, 2012][Schwartz & Gurung, 2012, page 65] (with the optimal group size of 2 [reference for best group size 2]) and indeed the Programming Formalisms learners like it [as they write in the retrospective](../../retrospectives/2023_autumn/retrospectives_result_day_5.md)